 The Role of Hormones and Penile Erections

-There are multiple hypotheses on why an imbalance between estrogen and testosterone causes or is associated with these issues including relaxing smooth muscle and antagonizing the effect of testosterone on the nervous system.
-Previous studies have been inconclusive, however, in terms of finding the true answers.
+There are multiple hypotheses on why an imbalance between estrogen and testosterone causes or is associated with these issues, including relaxing the smooth muscle and antagonizing the effect of testosterone on the nervous system.
+However, previous studies have been inconclusive in terms of finding accurate answers.

-All of the men were in a stable, monogamous, heterosexual relationship and were experiencing a sexual issue for at least 6 months.
+All of the men were in a stable, monogamous, heterosexual relationship and were experiencing a sexual issue for at least six months.
 Their partners would help to answer questions and record the time it took for ejaculation to take place.

-The hormones tested were follicle-stimulating hormone (FSH), luteinizing hormone (LH), prolactin, total testosterone, estradiol and thyroid-stimulating hormone (TSH).
+The hormones tested were follicle-stimulating hormone (FSH), luteinizing hormone (LH), prolactin, total testosterone, estradiol, and thyroid-stimulating hormone (TSH).

 Hormonal Profile Associated with Erectile Dysfunction and Sexual Issues

 Researchers found significantly different results between the men suffering from the different issues.
-For example, men that suffered from premature ejaculation had much higher testosterone levels than the control group whereas estrogen was significantly higher in the erectile dysfunction patients.
+For example, men that suffered from premature ejaculation had much higher testosterone levels than the control group, whereas estrogen was significantly higher in erectile dysfunction patients.
 Estrogen was much lower in the delayed ejaculation group when compared to the control.
 The ratio of the hormones determined what sexual dysfunction the men were suffering from.

 Even in animals, increased estrogen is associated with ED.
-In this study, 88.39% of the subjects were younger than 40 years old and there are indications that elevated estrogen levels were associated with ED in the younger men.
+In this study, 88.39% of the subjects were younger than 40 years old, and there are indications that elevated estrogen levels were associated with ED in the younger men.